Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Defense in Adversarial Robustness

 Based on whether the models require external data beyond interaction data, trust-aware recommendation methods can be categorized into those that utilize external data and those that do not.
 External data typically refers to social data, which records information about user interactions such as following and friend relationships.
 Some research leverages social data to mine trust information and then combines it with recommendation models to enhance robustness.

-For example, Zhang et al. (2017)\cite{zhang2017exploiting} calculated user trustworthiness based on social data and used trustworthiness values to weight-aggregate neighbor ratings, thereby improving recommendation accuracy and robustness.
-Quan et al. (2023) designed the Preference-Guided Denoising Method with Social Relationships (GDMSR)\cite{quan2023robust}.
+For example, Quan et al. (2023) designed the Preference-Guided Denoising Method with Social Relationships (GDMSR)\cite{quan2023robust}.
 GDMSR models confidence in social relationships and provides a denoised and richer social graph to enhance user preference learning.
 To mitigate noisy social relationships, GDMSR also incorporates a self-correcting curriculum learning module and an adaptive denoising strategy, both of which contribute to improved trust in high-degree samples.
 Wang et al. (2023) introduced the Denoised Self-Augmented Learning (DSL) paradigm\cite{wang2023denoised}.
 DSL starts with self-supervised denoising, preserving useful social relationships.
 It then employs a dual-view graph neural network to encode latent representations from user social and interaction graphs.
 A learnable similarity mapping function aligns these two views, achieving robust recommendations.

 Methods that do not rely on external data typically mine information from existing data, evaluating score similarity, user trustworthiness, and other factors before combining them with recommendation models for the recommendation process.